Bicycle saddle: Fore and aft

 Conventional wisdom dictates that the saddle should be positioned so that when the crankarms are horizontal and the feet are on the pedals the head of fibula of the forward leg is approximately above the pedal spindle in a vertical line.
 However, several authors argue that there is no anatomical basis for this.
 Furthermore, the relative position of saddle and bottom bracket varies between road racing, track and triathlon bicycles.

 The range of adjustment differs for each saddle, and the comparison of saddles for increased ranges of adjustment can be confusing owing to their different shapes.
 In comparing them, it is the range of adjustment of their comfort points that need considered, and because the matter is largely subjective, giving it proper attention is difficult to do.
-The range of fore-aft adjustment for double-rail saddles rarely exceeds an inch or so, but advertisers claim that I-beam saddle designs can give up to 200% more adjustment range than some of these.
+The range of fore-aft adjustment for double-rail saddles rarely exceeds 2-3 cm (an inch) or so, but advertisers claim that I-beam saddle designs can give up to 200% more adjustment range than some of these.